Rep. Cheri Bustos tapped for key committees controlling $1 trillion in federal funds

 U.S. Rep. Cheri Bustos will be at the table with fellow lawmakers divvying up $1 trillion worth of federal spending in this session of Congress.

-The Moline Democrat, just named to the House Appropriations Committee that approves all federal dollars spent, learned Wednesday that she'll sit on subcommittees there for defense; military construction and veterans affairs; and labor, health and human services, and education.
+The Moline Democrat, just named to the House Appropriations Committee, which approves all federal dollars spent, learned Wednesday that she'll sit on subcommittees there for defense; military construction and veterans affairs; and labor, health and human services and education.

 She called them "the best subcommittees I possibly could get on to help our district."